secure-software-engineering/DroidBench/README.md

 Building
 ===========
-We use gradle for build.
-Build using the following command:
+Prebuild APKs can be found in the ```apk``` folder.
+If you want to build the APKs yourself, you can use the following command:
 ```
 cd projects
 ./gradlew assemble